-Complications associated with mechanical ventilation are primarily due to the effects positive pressure has on the lungs and cardiovascular system.
+Complications associated with mechanical ventilation are primarily related to the use of positive pressure applied to the lungs and the artificial airways required to provide invasive ventilation.
 Positive pressure not only damages sensitive lung tissue but also may inhibit blood flow returning to the heart.
 Each of these effects can then go on to affect other organ systems such as the kidneys and brain.
-These hazards are briefly reviewed here as well as additional hazards related to mechanical ventilation.

 Ventilator induced lung injury (VILI) occurs when the alveoli capillary membrane is damaged during mechanical ventilation.
 VILI can be the result of barotrauma, volutrauma, atelectrauma, and biotrauma.